E-Collar Wear Time: How Long is Too Long for Your Dog?

 Reliability is significantly impacted by how much effort you are (or aren’t) putting into the training.
 You have to put in the time to teach your dog what you want and how to respond properly to your expectations.
 You also have to be consistent about those expectations.

 It is also important to take into account the dog's breed, individual temperament, and age.
-There are breeds that will be more challenging to gain off leash reliability with.
+There are breeds that will be more challenging to gain off-leash reliability with.
 Many of the Nordic and Hound breeds have a higher propensity to roam.
 Those in the Terrier and Herding groups generally have an increased desire to chase prey.
 The training has to be diligent if you expect trustworthiness in the great wide-open sans wearing an e-collar.
-If you start the training young you are also in a better position to gain reliability rather than starting with an older dog that may have established bad habits.
-Dogs that have a history of problem behaviors have had plenty of practice time doing the wrong thing so you can expect it to take time to build new and improved habits.
+If you start the training young, you are also in a better position to gain reliability rather than starting with an older dog that may have established bad habits.
+Dogs that have a history of problem behaviors have had plenty of practice time doing the wrong thing, so you can expect it to take time to build new and improved habits.

-The timeframe it takes to develop a trustworthy and dependable dog isn’t something anyone can provide you an absolute number of hours about.
-However, I feel confident telling most dog owners that within six to twelve months of training (assuming you are being consistent) you should have good reliability and not feel compelled to have your dog wear the e-collar in your normal everyday circumstances.
+The timeframe it takes to develop a trustworthy and dependable dog isn’t something anyone can provide you with an absolute number of hours about.
+However, I feel confident telling most dog owners that within six to twelve months of training (assuming you are being consistent), you should have good reliability and not feel compelled to have your dog wear the e-collar in your normal everyday circumstances.
 Plus, unless you plan to walk onto a competition field where regulations will govern your choices, there is no rule that you can’t have the e-collar on your dog if you feel it will provide extra security and peace of mind.